tfeb/tfeb-lisp-hax/README.md

 ```

 ### Notes
-The collection function – `collect` or the functions defined by `with-collectors` – are declared inline and so should be very quick.
+The collection functions – `collect` or the functions defined by `with-collectors` – are declared inline and so should be very quick.
 But they *are* local functions[^4]: you can return them.
 So this devious trick works, as do tricks like it:

 ```lisp
 (defun devious ()